saran-coding-core/Healthcare-Patient-Profile-And-Expenditure-Report/README.md

 - **Total Charges**: Aggregate medical expenditure.
 ## 💡 Key Insights
 - **Clinical Risk & Lifestyle Factors**
-  - **Smoking & Oncology**: Smoking prevalence is consistent across groups; 21.5% of patients with a cancer history are smokers, compared to 20.8% in the non-cancer group.
-  - **Transplant Analysis**: Patients with transplant histories account for 162 major surgeries and maintain a lower average HbA1c (5.2) compared to non-transplant patients (6.7).
+  - **Oncology & Tobacco Link**: Data indicates a higher prevalence of smoking among cancer patients (**21.5%**) compared to the general population.
+This suggests that smokers in this dataset face an elevated risk of cancer-related complications.
+  - **Surgical Demand in Transplants**: Transplant recipients require nearly double the surgical intervention (**avg.
+1.13**) compared to non-transplant patients (**avg.
+0.65**).
+This highlights the high-intensity clinical management and post-operative care essential for these high-risk individuals.
+  - **Glycemic Control**: Interestingly, transplant patients maintain superior glycemic control (**HbA1c 5.2**) compared to others (**6.7**), likely reflecting the success of strict medical oversight and specialized maintenance protocols.

 - **Expenditure & Hospital Trends**
   - **Weight Status Impact**: Medical expenditure follows a clear hierarchy based on weight; costs are highest for patients with Obesity and decrease sequentially through Overweight, Normal Weight, and Under-weight categories.